“Radicalizing Kwame Ture more than he was, just to create a false equivalence to the KKK, is troublesome.”

 The other important female character, Connie Kendrickson, played by Ashlie Atkinson, doesn’t interact with any other woman (unless you count her trying to bomb Dumas’ home).
 Instead, Kendrickson exists in the realm of white men with an almost pathological need for their attention—particularly the attention of her Klansman husband, Felix Kendrickson (Jasper Pääkkönen).

 She represents radicalized white femininity, a purposeful inclusion that echoes many articles about how white women in America have upheld patriarchal white supremacy over the years.
-Evidenced in 2016, large amounts of white women voted alongside men for Trump, who dogwhistles to white nationalism.
+As evidenced in 2016, large amounts of white women voted alongside men for Trump, who dogwhistles to white nationalism.
 To her credit, Atkinson understands exactly what her role as Kendrickson is supposed to teach the audience, as she discusses in an interview with Mic:

 "[White women] don't even have to be present for other people to use them against black people or any person of color.
 But that doesn't mean that we're also not complicit in maintaining the status quo of a white supremacist system because it is comfortable and safe for us, or [at least] perceived as safe and comfortable for us."

 However, while Atkinson brings an immense amount of understanding and acumen to the role, I came away feeling like Lee didn’t trust the character enough to allow her to be even more horrible.
-Maybe it’s his male point of view, an angle which can sometimes infantilize or disempower the way women make decisions for themselves.
-In the film, Kendrickson did choose to participate in bombing Dumas’ house, but she was shown to be motivated by loyalty for her husband rather than simply carrying deep-seated bigotry in her heart, the way her husband does.
+Maybe it’s his male point of view, an angle that can sometimes infantilize or disempower the way women make decisions for themselves.
+In the film, Kendrickson did choose to participate in bombing Dumas’s house, but she was shown to be motivated by loyalty for her husband rather than simply carrying deep-seated bigotry in her heart, the way her husband does.
 This takes some of the wind out of Lee’s argument against radicalized white femininity and plays more into the conventions society already has about white women—that they are docile creatures coerced into doing awful things by evil men.

 It’s on the strength of Atkinson’s own understanding about white women’s complicity more than Lee’s script that elevates Kendrickson.
 She could have been a preachy character.
 But Atkinson portrays her as a sad, believable portrayal of the undercover sleeper cell.
 She represents the Permit Patties of the world who bake cookies for new neighbors and smiles in the faces of people of color, all the while clenching the mace in her purse.